-34 Is there any legislation protecting employee privacy or personnel data?
+Is there any legislation protecting employee privacy or personnel data?
 If so, what are an employer's obligations under the legislation?

 Yes.
-Under the Cyber Security Law, employers are required to obtain 'express consent' from employees when collecting, using, processing, retaining and transferring their personal information outside of the employing entity.
+Under the Cybersecurity Law (effective from 1 June 2017), employers are required to obtain 'express consent' from employees when collecting, using, processing, retaining and transferring their personal information outside of the employing entity.
 Further, employers should limit the data collection to what is necessary for legitimate business purposes.
-In addition, the Draft Measures on Security Assessment of Outbound Transfer of Personal Information and Important Data further clarifies that employees should grant their consent expressly and voluntarily.
-Although the Draft Measures are not legally binding, they provide the best practice published by the government.
+In addition, the Draft Measures on Security Assessment of Outbound Transfer of Personal Information and Important Data further clarify that employees should grant their consent expressly and voluntarily.
+Although the Draft Measures are not yet legally binding, they provide the best practice published by the government.
 Such 'express and voluntary consent' can be obtained through the signing of a separate consent form.